danii-nebot/HS-todo-tdd/README.md

 Use **TDD** (Test Driven Development) to build this simple TODO list component.

 tip: you can run `npm run test:unit Todo` to run the tests for this component in isolation.

+## Level 1

+Finish the Unit Tests for MovieList, MovieCard and Ratings components.

+Some tests are not following best practices, some functionalities in the components are not finished so the current tests are not passing, and some test cases are missing.
+And do not forget to complete the unit tests for the utils library moonScore!

+Please read carefully the comments in the tests, as they will give you tips and pointers.

+Once you are finished, running `npm run test:coverage MovieList` should pass all the tests, report full green coverage and not output any errors, and same with `npm run test:coverage moonScore`.

 ## Recommended IDE Setup